Visitors are currently not permitted at Austin Health sites. Find out more about our visitor restrictions and exemptions.

 COVID-19 has changed the way we interact with patients and increased our reliance on Telehealth.

-This transition to Telehealth could not have happened without the support of our volunteers, who’ve been instrumental in helping our patients access Telehealth.
+This transition could not have happened without the support of our volunteers, who’ve been instrumental in helping our patients access Telehealth.

-Today, our Telehealth Volunteer team have won Volunteering Victoria's 2020 COVID-19 Innovation Award.
+The contribution of our Telehealth Volunteer team has been recognised with the team taking out Volunteering Victoria's 2020 COVID-19 Innovation Award.

-They've been recognised for thinking of new ways to support patients, despite not being able to undertake their traditional roles in hospital.
+They've been acknowledged for thinking of new ways to support patients, despite not being able to undertake their traditional roles in hospital.